 Have fun with a pink room design and choose a quirky wallpaper print.
 This flamingo print from Cole & Son (opens in new tab) is an obvious choice!

-For all its flamingoes and neon connotations, pink can also work in a more traditional space.
-If this bedroom is more your style, recreate the look by choosing a classic rose print wallpaper and matching throw cushions.
+For all its flamingoes and neon connotations, pink can also work in a more classically-styled space.
+If this traditional bedroom idea is more your style, recreate the look by choosing a classic rose print wallpaper and matching throw cushions.
 Pick out a pink patterned window treatment and a floral bedspread and you are there.

 Who'd have thought that pink and yellow could look so cool together?
 While not quite contrasting colours, they both definitely bring something different to the party and we love how these mute plaster pinks work with the deep mustardy yellows – we reckon this colour combo could be a big one come spring and summer.